serokell/hse-haskell-course-src/README.md

 7. Monad and its laws, examples.
 Do-notation.
 Alternative and Monad Plus.
 8. Monads: IO, State, Writer, Reader and their uses.
 9. Monad transformers.
-10. Concurrent and parallel Haskell: introduction to the GHC.Conc, Control.Concurrent module.
+10. Concurrent and parallel Haskell: introduction to the GHC.Conc and Control.Concurrent module.
 11. Concurrent and parallel Haskell: async library.